 \subsection{Action Faithfulness in ECoT Reasoning}

-To validate that the generated chain-of-thought (CoT) not only improves performance but also \textit{faithfully explains} the model’s decision-making process, we build on the faithfulness criteria for language models~\citep{Lyu2023FaithfulCR} and introduce a novel quantitative metric - \textit{action faithfulness (AF)} - to measure the faithfulness of the CoT reasoning for robotic tasks. fFormally, given a complete CoT consisting of $N$ intermediate reasoning steps that culminate in a final robot action $A$, we enforce the model to \textit{directly} predict an action $A_i$ after generating only the first $i$ reasoning steps, where $i = 0, 1, \dots, N$.
+To validate that the generated chain-of-thought (CoT) not only improves performance but also \textit{faithfully explains} the model’s decision-making process, we build on the faithfulness criteria for language models~\cite{Lyu2023FaithfulCR} and introduce a novel quantitative metric - \textit{action faithfulness (AF)} - to measure the faithfulness of the CoT reasoning for robotic tasks.
+Formally, given a complete CoT consisting of $N$ intermediate reasoning steps that culminate in a final robot action $A$, we enforce the model to \textit{directly} predict an action $A_i$ after generating only the first $i$ reasoning steps, where $i = 0, 1, \dots, N$.
 We then compute the L1 distance between $A_i$ and $A$ as the faithfulness score $ AF_i = \|A_i - A\|_1$.
 Higher L1 distances indicate a greater dependence on subsequent reasoning steps, thereby suggesting higher CoT faithfulness.

 We plot action faithfulness scores of \sysname and ECoT for all reasoning steps $\{AF_i\}$ in \cref{fig:faithfulenss}. \sysname preserves the faithfulness of the base ECoT model during parallel reasoning generation for most reasoning steps.
 The action faithfulness without predicting ``Visible Objects" is slightly lower for \sysname, since the high update ratio and one-step delay in visual features might increase its chances to be post-hoc.
 Meanwhile, the asynchronous variant of \sysname generally exhibits a lower faithfulness, probably due to the larger temporal mismatch introduced in async reasoning.
-Faithfulness is notably low when no reasoning steps are generated (i.e., at ``Task"), likely due to fine-tuning from the OpenVLA~\citep{kim2024openvla} checkpoint, which did not require reasoning steps.
-We provide more CoT reasoning examples in \cref{sec:cot_reasoning_examples}.
+Faithfulness is notably low when no reasoning steps are generated (i.e., at ``Task"), likely due to fine-tuning from the OpenVLA~\cite{kim2024openvla} checkpoint, which did not require reasoning steps.

-\section{Conclusion}
+\section{CONCLUSION}

 We present \sysname, an inference-time acceleration method for Embodied Chain-of-Thought (ECoT) reasoning in VLA models.
 By exploiting structural and temporal locality, \sysname enables (1) reuse of cached high-level reasoning and (2) parallel generation of modular steps.
 An asynchronous scheduler further decouples reasoning from action decoding, enhancing real-time responsiveness.
 Requiring no architectural changes or retraining, \sysname integrates easily into existing VLA pipelines.
 Across simulations and real-world tests, it reduces inference latency by up to 7.5× while maintaining task performance and interpretability, advancing ECoT toward real-time deployment.